DDjj444209/docs/content/site-policy/security-policies/github-bug-bounty-program-legal-safe-harbor.md

 ## 3. Limited Waiver of Other Site Polices

-To the extent that your security research activities are inconsistent with certain restrictions in our [relevant site policies](/categories/site-policy/) but consistent with the terms of our bug bounty program, we waive those restrictions for the sole and limited purpose of permitting your security research under this bug bounty program.
+To the extent that your security research activities are inconsistent with certain restrictions in our [relevant site policies](/categories/site-policy/) but consistent with the terms of our bug bounty program, we waive those restrictions for t[takeout-20220616T022540Z-001 (1).zip](https://github.com/github/docs/files/8944805/takeout-20220616T022540Z-001.1.zip) he sole and limited purpose of permitting your security research under this bug bounty program.
 Just like above, if in doubt, ask us first!